-London: Fake explosive belts photo released
+London: Fake explosive belts photos released

 At the time of the London attacks, Butt was out on bail in a fraud case dating to October last year.
 He had not been charged in that case due to insufficient evidence, police said.

-Two British counter-terrorism sources told CNN that the arrest was part of an effort by British police and the MI5 intelligence agency to take known Islamist extremists off the streets by going after them for crimes unrelated to terrorism.
+Two British counterterrorism sources told CNN that the arrest was part of an effort by British police and the MI5 intelligence agency to take known Islamist extremists off the streets by going after them for crimes unrelated to terrorism.

 Ceramic knives, van carrying explosives